CDD refresh for existing accountancy clients: What should be checked?

 Companies House is a useful external cross-check for UK companies and LLPs.
 It may highlight changes or inconsistencies, but the firm still needs to make and record its own CDD judgement.

-Source of funds or wealth should be reviewed where the money, assets, transaction, or client profile makes it relevant.
-It is usually more important where the matter is higher risk, unusual, or not easily explained by the existing client file.
+Source of funds or wealth should be reviewed when the money, assets, transaction, or client profile makes it relevant.
+It is usually more important when the matter is higher-risk, unusual, or not easily explained by the existing client file.

 A mismatch should be followed up on and recorded.
 If the explanation is clear, the file can be updated; if it remains unclear or concerning, the firm may need to escalate or reconsider the risk assessment.